Shotgun shooting is different from rifle shooting.

 The swing through is the recommended technique for beginners.
 The shooter points behind the moving target and swings through it, pulling the trigger as the bead passes the bird.
 Follow through is critical!
 The speed and range of your target will automatically influence how fast the barrel is swung.
 Always keep the barrel moving until you see the bird crumple.

 The sustained lead is held ahead of the target, and the shotgun is fired without stopping the swing.
 With the sustained lead, you must make your own adjustments for the speed of the target and the distance from you to the point of impact.
+You maintain that lead as you swing with the target, fire, and continue the swing.
 This decision-making is why the sustained lead is a difficult skill to master.

 The shotgun is fired at a point ahead of the target without continued barrel swing.
 This technique is used if the bird is close and in front of you.
 In any other circumstance this technique is not recommended.